 I am interested in the different dynamics around ethnicity and church that we see in America compared to here in South Africa.
 In America the white population is dropping and increasingly ethnic groups are forming their own congregations rather than attending 'white' services.
 Many churches encourage this and I know of at least one seminary that is actively producing study material in Spanish to cater for the training of Hispanic pastors.
 In South Africa, in the Methodist Church, white congregations are generally trying to become multiracial - the desire is to include wherever possible.
 I think that we could learn a lot from the American dynamics if we were to analyse the similarities and the differences.

-In 2015, I am a newly ordained Methodist minister working, mostly, at Parow Methodist Church in Cape Town, but also in other churches of the Tygerberg Circuit.
+In 2017, I am an ordained Methodist minister working at Parow Methodist Church and Norwood (Elsies River) Methodist Church in Cape Town.
 Previously I have been at:

 2009 - Shaw Memorial Methodist Church in Grahamstown